 - 85% of plant life is found in the ocean!

-- Bananas contain a natural chemical which can make people feel happy!
+- Bananas contain a natural chemical that can make people feel happy!

 - Brazil is named after a tree!